bren007pie/NPC_Racer/docs/NPC_Racer_Code_Doc.md

 - [X] Generate some mazes
 - [ ] Rename MazeIO and put in Mazes class
 - [ ] Make maze parser
+- [ ] Make figure out maze data members/if you can steal from matrix class
 - [ ]